spaceship-prompt/spaceship-prompt/docs/Options.md

 ## Options

 You have ability to customize or disable specific elements of Spaceship.
-All options must be overridden in your `.zshrc` file **after** the theme.
+All options could be overridden in your `.zshrc` file (must be **after** the theme) or you could use an external configuration file.
+Spaceship-prompt will look for the following files in said order:
+- `$HOME/.spaceship-promptrc`
+- `$XDG_CONFIG_HOME/spaceship-prompt/config`, if $XDG_CONFIG_HOME is not set then defaults to $HOME/.config
+- `$XDG_CONFIG_DIRS/spaceship-prompt/config`

 Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).